 In one of my articles (Aquarium: Molting Process and Metabolism of the Dwarf Shrimp), I referred to the studies about shrimp exoskeleton main components.
-According to the researches, about 30-50% of shrimp shell’s is calcium carbonate.
+According to the researches, about 30-50% of shrimp shells is calcium carbonate.
 That is a lot!

 Note: Like fish, shrimp can absorb calcium from the water and the diet.
 If there is enough calcium in the water, they will obtain the majority of their calcium through their gills.
 At the same time, calcium in the diet will cover the deficiency of minerals in the water.
 Ideally, these two sources of calcium should be in your tank all the time.

 Another important thing that many shrimp keepers forget (or do not know) is that you also need to provide your shrimp with Magnesium.
-The point is that Magnesium keeps the calcium in a dissolved state and help calcium absorption.
+The point is that Magnesium keeps the calcium in a dissolved state and helps calcium absorption.
 That is why there must be a balance between Calcium and Magnesium (ratio 3:1).

 Importance of Calcium for Snails

-Because snails are soft-bodied animals, many of them have invented a complex strategy for maintaining their soft tissues, for protecting themselves against predation and support for internal organs.
+Because snails are soft-bodied animals, many of them have invented a complex strategy for maintaining their soft tissues, for protecting themselves against predation, and support for internal organs.
 This strategy relies on the elaboration of an external calcified rigid structure, the shell.

-In snails, demand for calcium is even higher than for shrimp.
+In snails, the demand for calcium is even higher than for shrimp.
 Their external shell is almost completely made of calcium carbonate (about 95-98%, the remaining 2% mass are compounds of Fe, Mg, Mn, Al, Na, K).
-Mostly because snails’ shells can have several calcified layers (generally two to five).
+Mostly because snails’ shells can have several calcified layers (generally two to five). \

 Calcium Supplements for Shrimp and Snail Tanks

 If you do not want your shrimp to have molting problems.
-If you see that your snails are starting to get eroded shells, cracks, holes or lose their color (turn whitish).
+If you see that your snails are starting to get eroded shells, cracks, holes, or lose their color (turn whitish).
 The most likely cause is not enough calcium in the water.
 As I have just said, we need to provide our shrimp and snails with two sources of calcium: